sweezyio/Solar/docs/01-reserved-names.md

 ## Reserved Names

-In the topic of reserved names, we will split it up into two parts: Reserved Variable Names and Reserved Function Names, we will start with the smaller Reserved variable names.
+In the topic of reserved names, we will split it up into two parts: Keywords and Reserved Function Names, we will start with the smaller Keywords.

 ### Keywords
 These reserved names below are neither functions nor variables; rather they are keywords built in to the language: